Help > How to use Twitter with Toodledo

 Reminders Via Twitter

-If you have turned on reminders, we will send a direct message to your Twitter account for any task that has a due-date and due-time in the next hour.
+If you have turned on reminders, we will send a direct message to your Twitter account for any task that has a reminder set.